arwijesuriya/arwijesuriya/README.md

 </h3>

 <p align="center">
-	Hey there, I am Achira Wijesuriya.
-I got my primary & secondary education at Dharmapala Vidyalaya, Pannipitiya.
-	I played cricket as a sport and did so many extra-curricular activities during my school years.
-And I did my Advanced level in the Physical Science stream.
-Then I did a school leaver internship at the Bank of Ceylon in the Nugegoda branch.
-Now I am following a BSc degree in Information Technology.
-I am an ambitious and confident individual with good analytical skills who is seeking an internship opportunity in the IT field which will enhance my current expertise with new additions, with opportunities for personal and professional growth.
-And to become an IT professional with the required experience, skills, and knowledge.
+	Hello there!
+I'm Achira Wijesuriya, a confident and ambitious individual passionate about Information Technology.
+I studied at Dharmapala Vidyalaya, Pannipitiya, where I was active in cricket and many extra-curricular activities.
+After pursuing Advanced level studies in Physical Science, I interned at the Bank of Ceylon, Nugegoda branch. <br>
+	Currently, I'm pursuing a BSc in Information Technology, driven by a strong interest in IT and analytical skills.
+I'm seeking challenging IT internships to enhance my skills and foster personal and professional growth. <br>
+	I aim to become a skilled IT professional, contributing significantly to the industry.
+I'm eager to tackle new challenges and make a meaningful impact in the evolving world of technology.
 </p>

 <h3 align="center">Connect with me:</h3>